 What do you do at the meeting?

-At each session, we meditate for 30 minutes (guidance is provided), take a short tea break and then have a dharma (teaching) talk with discussion.
-We end promptly at 8:30.
+At each session, we meditate for 20-30 minutes (guidance is provided), and then have a dharma (teaching) talk with discussion.
+We end on or before 90 minutes.

 How do I meditate?